AIS Class B - SOTDMA or CSTDMA, what's the difference?

 In 2018, IMO launched a new standard for AIS Class B transceivers.
 Since then, it is possible for an AIS class B to use the same system for access to transport channels as commercial shipping SOTDMA instead of the former CSTDMA.

-SOTDMA stands for "Self Organized Ttime Division M >ultiple Access" and CSTDMA stands for "Carrier Sense Time Division Multiple Access".
+SOTDMA stands for "Self Organized Time Division Multiple Access" and CSTDMA stands for "C arrier Sense Time Division Multiple Access ".

 With SOTDMA, time slots for next transmissions will be reserved in advance to ensure that the position report will sent out.

-A big advantage of AIS Class B with SOTDMA is that it has 5 Watts transmitter power, which increases the transmission area where your AIS data will be received against.
+A big advantage with AIS Class B with SOTDMA It has 5 Watts of transmitter power, which increases the transmission area where your AIS data will be received.

-By reserving future time slots, the next major advantage is that Class B SOTDMA has been given higher priority within the AIS system than Class B CSTDMA.
+By reserving future time slots, the next big advantage that class B SOTDMA has been given higher priority within the AIS system than class B CSTDMA.

 There is everythingå there are several advantages to choosing an AIS with SOTDMA and it can be especially important if you are moving far from the coast, have a fast-moving boat or are in heavily trafficked areas; the.